haripen/c3dBox/Step1_c3d_to_mat/README.md

 # [Step 1] C3D to MAT Converter

 This GUI or script convert C3D files into MATLAB MAT files using ezC3D and PyQt5.
-It features an interface for selecting input and output folders, filtering data, and enriching MAT files with metadata, events, point, and analog data.
+It features an interface for selecting input and output folders, filtering data, and enriching MAT files with metadata, events, kinetic-event detection, point, and analog data.

 Use this line after importing a .mat file to convert event labels to a Matlab cell string.